microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
 The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more conflict on dependencies or missing tools !

-Every Github account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
-A 2 vcpu dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!
+Every Github account (even the free ones) grants access to 120 vCPU hours per month, _**for free**_.
+A 2 vCPU dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!

 To get your codespace ready for the labs, here are a few steps to execute :
 - After you forked the repo, click on `<> Code`, `Codespaces` tab and then click on the `+` button: